Table Of Contents

 We’ve already touched on this, but a stop-loss order is an essential tool that automatically closes your position when an asset hits a predetermined price.
 This limits the amount of loss you can incur if the market moves against you.

-By using a stop-loss order, you can set a clear boundary for acceptable losses and prevent emotions from driving your decision to hold onto a losing position for too long.
+By using a stop-loss order, you can set a clear boundary for losses and prevent emotions from driving you to hold a losing position for too long.

 Diversification involves spreading your investments across different asset classes, sectors, or geographic regions to reduce exposure to any single risk.
 By holding a diversified portfolio, you reduce the impact that poor performance in one area can have on your overall investments.
 It’s a common sense approach.
 If one sector suffers a downturn, gains in another sector can offset the losses, reducing the overall risk.